alterat/traduzione-sito-piano-triennale/faq.md

 ---
 title: FAQs
-subtitle: A constantly-updated section - We invite you to periodically consult this page.
+subtitle: A constantly-updated section - We invite you to check this page often.
-lang: it
+lang: en
 layout: faqs
 separator: descending
 title-alignment: left
+ref: faq
 ---